MarGraz/angular-appointment-app/README.md

 # AppointmentApp

-It's a demo project for training purpose, to show the usage of:
+This is a demo project for training purpose, to show in an easy way the usage of:

 - Components with properties, methods, imports
 - Modules (to start, just one module)